brandonsorensen/candidate-generation/README.md

 # candidate-generation
-A framework for implementation candidate generation/retrieval algorithms for recommender systems.
+A framework for implementation of candidate generation/retrieval algorithms for recommender systems.